Medication Management vs. Therapy: Why Combining Both Is Key To Healing

 Medication management is a thoughtful, individualized approach to prescribing and monitoring psychiatric medications.
 It’s not just about writing prescriptions—it’s about finding the right medication, at the right dose, for you.

-Ericka, our dual-certified psychiatric nurse practitioner, uses medications when appropriate to help stabilize symptoms of conditions such as anxiety, depression, PTSD, and bipolar disorder.
+Luke, our board-certified, doctorate-prepared Psychiatric Nurse Practitioner, uses medications when appropriate to help stabilize symptoms of conditions such as anxiety, depression, PTSD, and bipolar disorder.

 Benefits of Medication Management: